 You can use your commuter debit card to set up Autoload on your Clipper card, but Clipper recommends you set up a regular credit card as a backup payment card in your account.
 That way, if your Clipper card needs reloading at a time when funds are not available on your transit benefit card, the entire order will be charged to your backup card.
 This ensures that you will receive your transit order and that your Clipper card will not be blocked due to insufficient funds on your primary (commuter) card.

 What happens if my benefit order will exceed the $300 cash balance limit?

-What happens if I don't touch my Clipper card to pick up my transit benefit value?
+What happens if I don't tag my Clipper card to load my transit benefit value to my card?

 How do I get a refund for transit benefit value that is not added to my card as intended?

 You should contact the customer service department of your transit benefit company for assistance.

 What happens if I decide to cancel my Clipper card?
 Who gets the refund of the transit benefit value?

 If you have loaded value to your Clipper card through a transit benefit provider, the transit value is ineligible for refunds-even if you had value on the card before joining the benefit program or if you have added your own funds separate from your transit benefits.

 My employer reimburses me for transit expenses.
 How can I get a record of what I have spent?

 Registered Clipper customers can request a card transaction history.
 Card transaction histories are available in PDF.
 Simply log in to your account and request a 30- or 60-day report for any card listed on your account.
 You also can contact Clipper Customer Service at 877.878.8883 (TDD/TTY 711 or 800.735.2929).